 The experiment object is optional.
 You only need to make one if you want to change a property from default.
-Note you can also change some default values using pb_prefs.
+Note for some properties you can also change the defaults themselves using pb_prefs, which may be more convenient.

 An object of type experiment provides some options and record properties for the whole experiment, e.g. background color.
 In an experiment script you can make one outside trials using function experimentObject and add it using addToExperiment.